Rhitabrat/rhitabrat.github.io/_news/announcement_6.md

 related_posts: false
 ---

-✍🏼 One paper accepted at MRL 2024 colocated with EMNLP.
+✍🏼 One paper accepted at MRL 2024 co-located with EMNLP.